Bcean/Personal-Website-Project/README.md

 # Personal-Website-Project
-Personal website that i will (totally) finish.
+Personal website that I will (totally) finish.